revomatico/docker-ftpsmb/README.md

 2. These sample configs are mapped at container runtime, can be loaded as configmaps in Kubernetes as well.

 # Release notes
+- 2019-08-03 [1.0.3]:
+    - Added samba user using FTP_USER and FTP_PASSWORD
+    - In the sample `etc/samba/smb.conf`, guests now are read only and the designated FTP_USER can write
 - 2019-07-26 [1.0.2]:
     - Added FTP_USER and FTP_PASSWORD env vars to allow creation of a virtual ftp user, if not specified anonymous will be the default
     - Added FIREWALL_ENABLED, that if `true` will enable ufw, otherwise disable at container start